Foulum Data Center

-Foulum Data Center (name not official) is an Apple data center at the village of Foulum in the Viborg Municipality, in Denmark.
+Foulum Data Center (name not official) is a data center operated by Apple Inc. at the village of Foulum in the Viborg Municipality, in Denmark.
 It opened in September 2020.

 The data center was announced on February 23, 2015, along with a similar data center in Ireland, which plans were canceled in mid-2018.
 It will have a size of 166,000 m2 and Apple's total investment for the data center amounts to around €850 million.

 Apple's Data Center will service the company's European customers in connection with its online services such as the iTunes Store, App Store, iMessage, Maps and Siri.

 The data center is located adjacent to the grid hub Tjele, where a 1.5 GW high voltage direct current line connects to hydropower in Norway.
 The center was intended to send surplus heat to the local district heating network.
 It is also planned that the center will only use renewable energy and will be able to use hydroelectricity from Norway.
 Apple's needs in 2017 were scheduled to be 7 megawatts for the start in 2019.
 Apple owns a 42 MW solar farm near Thisted, and erects two 8.4 MW wind turbines on the west coast.

 The choice of Denmark instead of Norway was estimated to be due to a low Danish energy tax of just 0.5 øre per kWh compared to 12.39 øre per kWh in Norway.
 It is estimated that the data center consumes 700 GWh annually.
 As part of the project, an emergency power plant is built for use in backups of any power outages.
 The emergency power plant will consist of 14 units, each with an approximately 7 m high diesel generator, an earthy tank unit with room for approximately 25,000 L of diesel oil and an approximately 16 m high chimney.